Phil Steventon

 There are permitted business reasons why a request for flexible working can be refused, and the employer must consult with the employee before refusing a request.
 These reasons are:

 With this in mind, it has been suggested that the new Act will have little impact in practice.
 The employer’s scope for refusing requests hasn’t changed as the final decision will still rest with them.
-Though perhaps there will be more pressure to not get the decision wrong, which places more burden on evidencing why a request for flexible working shouldn’t be granted.
+Although perhaps there will be more pressure to not get the decision wrong, which places more burden on evidencing why a request for flexible working shouldn’t be granted.

 Further, there appears to be no specified minimum standard of consultation, which means it’s at employers‘ discretion.
 With this Act being so new, I imagine that guidance will be released shortly regarding the most suitable degree of consultations required of the employer, depending on its size and capacity.